Updated August 4, 2023

 Declaration date: The date the company’s board of directors announces its approved dividend payment.
 On the declaration date, a board of directors announces the record date & the payment date.

-Payment date: The payment date Is on which the actual dividend is paid via bank account transfer or via checks.
+Payment date: The payment date Is when the actual dividend is paid via bank account transfer or checks.

 Example of the dividend important dates